bwalzer4/H1N1-Flu-Vaccine/README.md

 # H1N1-Flu-Vaccine
-Predicting the likelihood of an individual receiving the H1N1 and seasonal flu vaccines.
+This project was completed during a Computational Data Analysis course, while pursuing my Master's of Science in Analytics from Georgia Tech.
+The project aimes to predict the likelihood of an individual receiving the H1N1 and seasonal flu vaccines based on a data challenge on DataDriven.org.

 ## Problem Statement
 Since the rise of the COVID-19, public health experts across the world have pointed to the development of